AzarAhmadov/News-App/README.md

 ## Live Demo

-You can view the live version of the project here: react-news-app0.netlify.app/
+You can view the live version of the project here: [Aster News Live Demo](https://react-news-app0.netlify.app)

 ## Features